shrutikapoor08/devjoke/README.md

 # Dev Joke

 #### Send me a PR if you know a good Dev Joke.

+* * *

+Data scientists should be charged with animal trafficking and animal abuse because they import pandas and feed them to python.

+* * *
 #### Question - What do programmers inherit?

 Technical Debt